 Throughout these early years, Richard also continued his academic studies in finance and business and he worked his way up the corporate ladder.
 In 2001, as General Manager for an electronics firm his final task with them was to shut down production and move the many jobs overseas.
 This was a heartbreaking job to do and discouraged by the politics and backroom deals of the corporate world, he decided to jump out of the pool of sharks and dedicate the rest of his life full time to his passion – Polish Folklore!
 Anybody who has made a complete career change in their late thirties or early forties can relate to how scary this can be.
 It continues to be financially-challenging, but the rewards of opening up and sharing the creative spirit of people of all ages to the beauty of folklore far outshine the needs of material things.

 Richard soon became a well-known and permanent fixture on the International Folk Dance Scene across North America, with many repeat visits to dance camps in Quebec, Ontario, British Colombia, Florida, New Mexico, Maine, Oregon, New Jersey, New York, California as well as in Poland, Japan and Hong Kong.
-His expertise in working with people from all different backgrounds is a major reason that Richard has been invited for nine years as Artistic Director of the Folklore Canada International Show held annually in Montreal, as well as, coordinator for the 3-day cultural shows given at the Tourism Show at Place Bonaventure held each October.
-In 2015, Richard was honored to be invited back to Japan for another 2-week teaching tour with a 4-day intense schedule in Hong Kong.
-All of his workshops were well attended and so appreciated that he has been invited back to Asia in the spring of 2017.
+His expertise in working with people from all different backgrounds is a major reason that Richard has been invited for over a decade as Artistic Director of the Folklore Canada International Show held annually in Montreal, as well as, coordinator for the 3-day cultural shows given at the Tourism Show at Place Bonaventure held each October.
+In 2019, Richard will return for the fourth time to both the Stockton Folk Dance Camp in California and to Japan for 2-week teaching tours.
+All of his workshops are well attended and appreciated – hope to see you at one!

 In 2008, Richard founded “AKADEMIA BIAŁEGO ORŁA“ (WHITE EAGLE FOLK DANCE ACADEMY), with experienced dancers.
 His “Academy” has since been registered as a non-profit organisation and Canadian Charity and in 2013 the Academy was awarded with a Bingo license from the Quebec Government to raise funds on a weekly basis.
 They quickly received high acclaim for their diverse and technically-challenging repertoire and magnificent costumes, which include interpretive choreographic pieces from not only Poland, but several other European countries.
 That same year, Richard accepted a 5-year contract as Artistic Director and Choreographer of the Polish Folk Song and Dance Ensemble TATRY of Oshawa, Ontario and has expanded their repertoire extensively.
 In 2011 Richard also became Artistic Director of the Lechowia Polish Folk Ensemble, a 300-member ensemble in Mississauga, Ontario.

 Richard has conducted Folk Tours of Poland, with guests from around the globe in partnership with Jim Gold.
 These tours showcased the beauty and history of Poland along with nightly folk dancing and meet-and-greets with the locals.
 Please visit our Youtube Channel to see the 20-minute highlight video.
-In 2016, another Folk Tour of Poland is planned with Richard and in 2017 we venture to Japan.
-Richard will also be conducting workshops in Japan, Hong Kong and Taiwan over 4 weeks in February and March.
+In 2018, another Folk Tour of Poland will roll out in June and in August, week-long workshops at the Mainewoods Dance Camp in USA .

 In the year 2000, Richard was presented with “The Lifetime Achievement Award” and Silver Medal from the government of Poland.
 In January of 2014, he was honoured to receive an award from SPEQ for his years of contribution to the promotion of folklore in the province of Quebec.
 With over 35 years of experience as a teacher of Polish folklore he has become a true Master and there are no signs that he will stop any time soon.
 Tens of thousands of students have benefited from him and have come to know and fall in love with the beauty and majesty of Polish culture through him.
 His creations are always thoroughly researched and original and he is considered one of the most creative choreographers of our time.
 If you haven’t had the opportunity to work with Richard, then what are you waiting for?
 See you at the next event!
 STO LAT!